dl-solarity/foundry-template/README.md

 npm install && forge install
 ```

+#### Or with Docker
+It is recommended to use the VSCode Dev Container for development.
+You can do this by opening the Command Palette `(Ctrl+Shift+P)` and selecting the `Dev Containers: Rebuild and Reopen in Container command`.

 ### How to use

 The template works out of the box.
 To clean up the repo, you may need to delete the mock contracts and tests.